srid/purescript-book-sources/chapter3.md

 This time, the result contained the correct value.
 Try defining an address book `book2` with two names by inserting another name into `book1`, and look up each entry by name.

 X> ## Exercises
 X>
 X> 1.
 (Easy) Test your understanding of the `findEntry` function by writing down the types of each of its major subexpressions.
-For example, the type of the `head` function as used is specialized to `List Entry -> Maybe Entry`.
+For example, the type of the `head` function as used is specialized to `AddressBook -> Maybe Entry`.
 X> 1.
 (Medium) Write a function which looks up an `Entry` given a street address, by reusing the existing code in `findEntry`.
 Test your function in PSCi.
 X> 1.
 (Medium) Write a function which tests whether a name appears in a `AddressBook`, returning a Boolean value. _Hint_: Use PSCi to find the type of the `Data.List.null` function, which test whether a list is empty or not.
 X> 1.
 (Difficult) Write a function `removeDuplicates` which removes duplicate address book entries with the same first and last names. _Hint_: Use PSCi to find the type of the `Data.List.nubBy` function, which removes duplicate elements from a list based on an equality predicate.